GRACE BAPTIST CHURCH PORTSMOUTH

 All hymns, readings and notices will be projected via the church’s projector.
 The Pastor is requested to lightly and carefully wipe it down on first use and to be the only person who touches it.

-When the Pastor judges that communion can be appropriately administered, the following safeguards will be put in place: plastic individual use disposable cups for communion wine; biodegradable disposable plates, once-only use, for communion bread; packet-sealed communion wafers, individual use; freshly opened bottle of communion wine, ditched at end of service; freshly opened disposable wine pourer for bottle neck; anti-bacterial gloves and face mask worn by the Pastor.
-The Pastor will issue the communion wafer into the hand only, and in such a way as to avoid any contact between him and the recipient.
+When the Pastor judges that communion can be appropriately administered, the following safeguards will be put in place: plastic individual use disposable cups for communion wine; biodegradable disposable plates, once-only use, for communion bread; packet-sealed communion wafers, individual use; freshly opened bottle of communion wine, ditched at end of service; freshly opened disposable wine pourer for bottle neck.
+The Pastor will lead the service socially distanced.
+The duty steward on behalf of the Pastor will issue the communion wafer into the hand only, and in such a way as to avoid any contact between him and the recipient.
 The steward shall prepare the communion cups wearing anti-bacterial gloves and a face mask, and the cups shall be placed on a tray with loose distribution to prevent cross-contamination from one hand to another.

 Children and Crèche